Paris trash strike ends, pension protest numbers shrink

-PARIS (AP) — Sanitation workers in Paris are set to return to work Wednesday amid heaps of trash that piled up over their weekslong strike as protests against French President Emmanuel Marcon’s controversial pension bill appeared to be winding down.
+PARIS (AP) — Striking sanitation workers in Paris are set to return to work Wednesday — potentially ending one of the most enduring symbols of resistance to French President Emmanuel Marcon’s controversial pension bill, as nationwide protests also appeared to be winding down.

+Clean-up crews were set Wednesday to start picking up heaps of trash that had piled up over their weekslong strike beginning March 6 — as well as debris from the streets following the tenth nationwide anti-pension reform protest a day earlier.

 “It’s good that the trash is collected.
 It’s very unsanitary, and some residents already have trouble with rats and mice.
 It can be dangerous if it’s left too long,” said artist Gil Franco, 73.

-The clean up, together with the dwindling number of protesters, is seen by some as the beginning of the end of demonstrations against the pension bill.
+The suspension of the strike, together with the dwindling protest numbers, is seen by some as the beginning of the end of demonstrations against the pension bill.

 “People are getting tired of it.
 There has been too much violence.
 Paris is a mess, and I want to get on with normal life,” said Paris resident Amandine Betout, 32, getting her morning croissant in Le Marais district.
 She said it was a “good thing” that the trash is swept up from the streets, even though the cleanup could take some time.